Darhal/SARS-CoV2-Analysis/README.md

 # Introduction
 A statistical and genomic study of the SARS-CoV-2 virus.
-The project contains implementation wide range of statistical  functions as well as different genomic analysis algorithms like Levenshtein distance algorithm, Needleman-Wunsch for global alignement...
+The project contains implementation wide range of statistical functions as well as different genomic analysis algorithms like Levenshtein distance algorithm, Needleman-Wunsch for global alignement among others

 ## Group Members:
 Groupe Number 13.\